Do you have a story burning inside you? Are you up for a challenge? Do you like prizes?

 Stories will be evaluated on the basis of style/mechanics, theme, characters, and overall uniqueness.
 Josiah and I will be serving as judges.
 We’ve been working together for four years in various capacities, and our different but complementary skill sets make us a dynamic editorial duo.

-I’m the managing editor and graphics director here at Story Embers.
+I’m the blog and graphics director here at Story Embers.
 Although I began as a writer, my penchant for noticing typos and obsession with syntax compelled me to wield a red pen rather than a black one.
 I’m proudly a gold member of The Christian PEN: Proofreaders & Editors Network and have been certified by the Christian Editor Connection.
 Over the years, I’ve worked on a variety of projects for individual clients, publishers, and organizations.
 I love aiding writers in achieving their aspirations to captivate and change the world through fiction.
 I’ll be focusing on the nitty-gritty details of storytelling—from grammar to showing vs. telling to breathtaking prose.
 I can’t wait to see the magic you weave with your words!

 How to Enter